hacknlove/onGet/README.md

 #### plugin.set(endpoint) => undefined
 When `set(url, value)` determines that the new value is different from the current one, it stablish the new `endpoint.value` and then executes the `plugin.set(endpoint)`

-You can use `plugin.set` to update the source, if your source can be updated by the plugin, like localStorage, sessionStorage, or state, but unlike fetch.
+You can use `plugin.set` to update the source, if your source can be updated by the plugin, like localStorage, sessionStorage, or dotted, but unlike fetch.

 #### plugin.get(url) => any
 `get(url)` returns the cached value, if exists.